NOAA-EMC/UPP/docs/InputsOutputs.rst

    | **LAM (Limited Area Model)**: BGDAWP.HHH (surface and other 2D fields) and BGRD3D.HHH (model level
      fields)

-When executed with the provided run script, UPP provides log filesin the post-processor working directory named :bolditalic:`upp.fHHH.out`, where :bolditalic:`HHH` is the forecast hour.
+When executed with the provided run script, UPP provides log files in the post-processor working directory named :bolditalic:`upp.fHHH.out`, where :bolditalic:`HHH` is the forecast hour.
 These log files may be consulted for further run-time information in the event of an error.